Current Season

 Darius Battiwalla – conductor

-Tickets £18, £5 for students on the door, under 18s and carers free on the door.
-Available online via this link (small booking fee), from choir members and on the door by cash or card, Tickets for those in wheelchairs and with limited mobility are available , please email .
+Ticket prices to be added.
+Available online (small booking fee), from choir members and on the door by cash or card, Tickets for those in wheelchairs and with limited mobility are available , please email .

-Come and Sing Haydn’s Creation in the Upper Chapel Sheffield
+Come and Sing in Upper Chapel, Norfolk Street, Sheffield

-You will spend the day rehearsing Parts 1 and 2 of Haydn’s marvellous Creation in the lovely Upper Chapel on Norfolk Street, alongside the City Hall’s Resident Chorus, conducted by the choir’s Music Director Darius Battiwalla.
+The workshop will be led by our fantastic Musical Director Darius Battiwalla.
 Darius has conducted choral performances with leading orchestras including the Halle, the Royal Liverpool Philharmonic and Manchester Camerata, and he has prepared the Chorus for appearances at the Proms and for recordings with the BBC Philharmonic for Chandos.
 He has worked regularly as guest chorusmaster or conductor with many other choirs including the Northern Sinfonia Chorus, Leeds Philharmonic Chorus, Huddersfield Choral Society, CBSO chorus and Netherlands Radio Choir.
 Darius is Leeds City Organist and has appeared as organ soloist with the Halle, London Philharmonic Orchestras and the BBC Philharmonic, and he gives regular chamber concerts with members of the Manchester orchestras on piano and harpsichord.
-He is a friendly conductor, encouragingly supportive and challenging in equal measure.
+Despite this impressive record he is a very friendly conductor, encouragingly supportive and challenging in equal measure – qualities that were much in evidence on the very successful day he led last year.

-The short performance from 5pm will be attended by the Lord Mayor of Sheffield’s twin town Bochum and other VIPs.
+The short performance from 6pm is free to family and friends, and as last year, may be attended by visitors from Bochum, Sheffield’s twin town in Germany and other VIPs.

 Information about joining the Chorus will be available on the day; see https://sheffieldphil.org/membership-join/new-members/

-Saturday 22 June 2024 Sheffield City Hall at 7pm
+Sunday 8 June 2025 Sheffield City Hall at 4pmHaydn Creation

-Tickets from £8 available from the City Hall box office, online via this link, or on the door on the night.
+Tickets available from the City Hall box office, online, or on the door on the night.

 See What’s On this week in Sheffield on the Classical Sheffield website